 Routine Vet Care for Senior Dogs

-By La Petite Labs Editorial, ~15 min read
+By La Petite Labs Editorial 15 min read

-• Routine vet care for senior dogs works best as a monitoring calendar: repeatable exams, labs, blood pressure, dental checks, and home logs.
+• Treat senior care as a monitoring calendar: repeatable exams, labs, blood pressure, dental checks, and home logs.

-• Use an urgency ladder: same-day care for collapse or severe lethargy; same-week evaluation for new accidents, weight loss, or increased drinking.
+• Use an urgency ladder: same-day care for collapse or severe lethargy; same-week for new accidents, weight loss, or increased drinking.

 When “Slowing down” Is the First Symptom to Take Seriously

 Owners often notice the first sign of aging as a “small” change: slower rising, longer naps, or a little less interest in walks.
 In senior dogs, those shifts can reflect a gentler renewal rate in muscle, joints, and brain signaling, but they can also be the earliest surface clues of kidney strain, endocrine change, or pain.
-The point of a senior dog vet checkup schedule is not to label a dog as sick; it is to separate normal aging from early disease while there is still depth to the body’s coping capacity (Willems, 2017).
+The point of a senior dog vet checkup schedule is not to label a dog as sick; it is to separate normal aging from early disease while there is still depth to the body’s coping capacity (Willems, 2017). (see our Dog Life Stages →)

 At home, treat new “slowing down” as a data point, not a personality change.
 Note when it started, whether it is worse after rest, and whether it changes with weather or activity.
 Bring a short timeline to the appointment so the veterinarian can match the pattern to likely causes and decide which tests belong in essential vet care older dogs need.